Eqnesto/Web-Testing/README.md

-# Web Testing 1
+# 🌐 Web Testing

-This repository contains automated tests for the [Swag Labs Store](https://www.saucedemo.com) using [Playwright](https://playwright.dev) and TypeScript.
+This repository contains automated tests for a store demo website using [Playwright](https://playwright.dev) and TypeScript.
 It follows the Page Object Model (POM) for modular, maintainable test scripts, with each test including assertions to validate functionality.

 ## 🔧 How to Run